-The study of Entomology
+The Study of Entomology

-requires a curious mind, observant behavior, and a keen interest in biology, zoology or agriculture.
+The study of Entomology requires a curious mind, observant behavior, and a keen interest in biology, zoology or agriculture.
 Entomology is an animal science that requires a strong background in plant science too.

 There are a variety of scholarships available to WSU students through the Entomology Department, College of Agriculture, Human and Natural Resources and the financial aid office.

-Click here to see a list of Entomology courses available.
+List of Entomology courses available.